 Some Final Advice For An Existing Business

-In this section, we look at a few remain issues business owners of existing businesses might experience such as how to keep motivated, being more efficient, and making decisions.
+In this section, we look at a few remaining issues business owners of existing businesses might experience, such as how to stay motivated, being more efficient, and making decisions.

-Sometimes small business owners get so busy and focused on getting work done that they forget to figure out if what we are doing is still important and relevant considering the time that has passed.
+Sometimes, small business owners become so busy and focused on getting work done that they forget to ask themselves if what they are doing is still important and relevant, considering the time that has passed.

-When it making changes in your business be sure to consider bot the tangible and intangible actions of your decisions.
+When making changes in your business be sure to consider both the tangible and intangible actions of your decisions.

-As a business owner, there are never enough hours in a day, so you need to make sure that you spend them in the most efficient ways possible.
+As a business owner, there are never enough hours in a day, so you need to make sure that you spend them in the most efficient way possible.

-Here is how to use a free tool to help you recognize what tasks are important vs non-important and ones that require urgent attention and ones that are not so urgent.
+Here is how to use a free tool to help you recognize which tasks are important vs non-important, ones that require urgent attention and ones that are not so urgent.

 Every small business owner has unpleasant or less rewarding tasks that they must do.
 A business owner can utilize a commitment device to ensure that these tasks are carried out.

-When it comes to negotiations with larger business many small business owners feel inferior and often discount their position.
+When it comes to negociating with larger businesses, many small business owners feel inferior and often discount their position.

-When it comes to making decisions, especially in stressful situations, many small business owners make poor decisions; however, there are ways to make better decisions in these situations.
+When it comes to making decisions, especially in stressful situations, many small business owners make poor ones; however, there are ways to make better decisions in these situations.

-Customer service and especially how you handle returns if you are in retail, is vital to every business.
+Customer service and especially how you handle returns if you are in retail, are vital to every business.
 Planning ahead can save you lots of headaches.